European Union: Treaty of Lisbon and Brexit (2004present)

 Preparing the EU for a new great enlargement is one of its political priorities, with the goal of achieving 35 member states by 2030.
 Institutional and budgetary reforms are being discussed in order for the EU to be ready for the new members.

-In May 2024, concerns rise, that the outcome of the elections in June, can undermine some of the crucial policies of the EU in the domain of environment, diplomacy, and economy.
-The war in Ukraine by creating inflation, lowering life level created a possibility of strong changes in the 2024 elections.
+In December 2025, it was leaked that the United States government would attempt to persuade "Austria, Hungary, Italy, and Poland" to depart the EU in a Brexit-type manner.

 Politics

 The European Union operates through a hybrid system of supranational and intergovernmental decision-making, and according to the principle of conferral (which says that it should act only within the limits of the competences conferred on it by the treaties) and of subsidiarity (which says that it should act only where an objective cannot be sufficiently achieved by the member states acting alone).
 Laws made by the EU institutions are passed in a variety of forms.
 Generally speaking, they can be classified into two groups: those which come into force without the necessity for national implementation measures (regulations) and those which specifically require national implementation measures (directives).
 EU policy is in general promulgated by EU directives, which are then implemented in the domestic legislation of its member states, and EU regulations, which are immediately enforceable in all member states.
 Lobbying at the EU level by special interest groups is regulated to try to balance the aspirations of private initiatives with public interest decision-making process.